I will prepare and some day my chance will come.”

 Lorien T. almost 7 years ago from Atlanta, GA

 My life has seriously gotten better because of your billboards.
 The one that I think about everyday is the Abe Lincoln, "..failed, failed, failed, and then.."
 The first time I saw it I had tears in my eyes, because I realized that even though I may not be succeeding now, if I am persistent I will reach my goal.

-over 6 years ago from
+almost 7 years ago from